 4. Ask a question about your products or services.
 Remember, you’ve got some hardcore fans — i.e. customers — in your fan base (along with the band-wagoners).
-On the AJ’s fan page, the owner will sometimes post a new style of western shirt and ask people if they’d buy it.
-She once showed two different handbags and asked fans which one they liked better.
+Retailers are especially good at this.
+For example, a clothing boutique might show two different handbags and ask fans which one they like better.
 Talk about instant (and free) market research!
 Fans appreciate this because they feel their opinions matter, which, of course, they do.
 (They do, right?)

 5. Think holidays.
 No one is expecting Status Updates of Enlightenment every time you do an update.
 A simple, “Merry Christmas to all our fans” is enough.
-One of the most “liked” updates we did on AJ’s was a simple but heartfelt Happy Mother’s Day.
 It doesn’t have to be the major holidays either.
 Did you know July is National Baked Beans month?
 The offbeat holidays can make for some really fun (and funny) updates and comments.
 A good source for this material is Chase’s Calendar of Events.